 Consistent Innovations

 Starting from 9th level, you have advantage to any tool check to maintain an innovated device, and the maximum duration increases from 5 minutes to 1 hour.
 You lessen the malfunction rate of innovated devices by 2 points (to a base increase of only 2 points).
+Without this ability, the malfunction rate is increased by 4 points.